nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.3.html.md

 sidebar_current: "recommended"
 ---

-## 3.3 Moving from Infrastructure as Code to Collaborative Infrastructure as Code
+# Part 3.3: Moving from Infrastructure as Code to Collaborative Infrastructure as Code

 Using version-controlled Terraform configurations to manage key infrastructure eliminates a great deal of technical complexity and inconsistency.
 Now that you have the basics under control, you’re ready to focus on other problems.